Theoretical investigations on Kerr and Faraday rotations in topological multi-Weyl Semimetals: Optical Conductivity in mWSMs

-We would like to point out that, in this work, we consider a TR broken mWSM containing two multi-Weyl nodes with opposite chirality ($s$) separated in momentum space by $2Q$.
-This is because the Hall conductivity ($\sigma_{xy}$) in the linear response regime vanishes in the TRS system.
-Consequently, the Kerr and Faraday rotations, which are linearly proportional to $\sigma_{xy}$, vanish.
-Here, we assume two different tilt configuration of the Weyl nodes i) chiral-tilt configuration (i.e., $C_+=-C_-$) and ii) achiral-tilt configuration (i.e., $C_+=C_-$).
+We would like to emphasize that, in this paper, we consider a TRS broken mWSM containing two multi-Weyl nodes with opposite chirality ($s$) separated in the momentum space by $2Q$.
+This is due to the fact that the Hall conductivity ($\sigma_{xy}$) in the linear response regime vanishes in the TRS invariant system.
+As a result, the Kerr and Faraday rotations, which are linearly proportional to $\sigma_{xy}$, vanish.
+Furthermore, we assume two different tilt configurations of the Weyl nodes: i) chiral-tilt (i.e., $C_+=-C_-$) and ii) achiral-tilt (i.e., $C_+=C_-$).